Thai Solutions will be closed from 6 - 17 April 2023, for Songkran Festival. We re-open on 18 April.

 So people limited their Visa Exemptions to 6 months and used other methods (such as Education Visa) to start in Thailand for the other 6 months.

 In 2018, further restrictions were introduced: you can now only get the visa exemption stamp two times per calendar year.
-So the border run method as a means of living in Thailand is effectively dead.
+While we have heard reports of people getting more than that, this is risky because it is completely up to the immigration officer you get.
+So the border run method as a means of living in Thailand on a long-term basis is effectively dead.

 Other Methods to Stay